If you have certain forms of periodic fever syndrome or Still’s disease, your doctor may suggest treatment with Ilaris.

 Form and strength

-Ilaris comes as a solution that’s given as an injection under the skin by your doctor or another healthcare professional.
+Ilaris comes as a solution that your doctor or another healthcare professional gives you as an injection under the skin.
 The drug is available in one strength: 150 milligrams per milliliter (mg/mL).

 Recommended dosages

-The recommended dosages of Ilaris depend on the condition it’s used to treat.
+The recommended dosages of Ilaris depend on the condition you are using it to treat.
 The drug is used to treat:

 Ilaris dosage for CAPS